Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - 8,000 United Airlines miles for one-way coach flights up to 800 miles outside North America

 - 17,500 United Airlines miles for one-way coach flights from North America to Central America

-United Airlines offers excellent value for redeeming miles, with pricing options for Saver and Everyday seats.
+United Airlines gives you excellent value for redeeming your miles.
 And there are several sweet spots, like discounted pricing on short-haul flights outside North America.
 You’ll never pay fuel surcharges, even on partner airlines!

-You can earn United Airlines miles by transferring Chase Ultimate Rewards points, from cards like Chase Sapphire Preferred Card or Chase Ink Business Preferred Credit Card.
-Or earn them directly from cards like the United MileagePlus® Explorer Card.
+You can earn United Airlines miles by transferring Chase Ultimate Rewards points from cards like Chase Sapphire Preferred Card or Chase Ink Business Preferred Credit Card.
+Or earn them directly from cards like the United Explorer Card.